changlinli/intro-to-technical-ai-safety-slides/basic_linear_algebra_exercises/exercises.md

   multiplication on real numbers.
 The crucial operation is multiplying a vector *by* a scalar.
 This is also often just called "scaling" a vector by a scalar.
-Apart from being able to add and multiply scalars like we can for the real numbers, multiplying a vector by a scalar must distribute over vector addition.
+Apart from being able to add and multiply scalars among themselves like we can for the real numbers, multiplying a vector by a scalar must distribute over vector addition.
 That is:
-     * $k(v + w)$ for a scalar $k$ and vectors $v$ and $w$ must be equal to $kv
+     * $k(v + w)$ for a scalar $k$ and vectors $v$ and $w$ must be equal to $kv + kw$.
-       + kw$.

-Note that vectors do not have to be vectors in the sense of what we ordinarily consider "mathematical" objects.
+Note that the notion of a "vector" here is extremely broad.
+Vectors do not have to be vectors in the sense of what we ordinarily consider "mathematical" objects.
 We can describe physical phenomena as vector spaces.

 For example, let's see how we could define sounds as a vector space, where each sound is considered a vector, and our scalars are the real numbers.